VenAndre/Wazuh-File-Integrity-Monitoring-FIM-Windows-Agent-Project/README.md

   💡 Keep this file open for the nest steps

-### 🎯 Next, I wanna monitor and detect registry persistence or modifications.
+### 🎯 Next, I want monitor and detect registry persistence or modifications.

 ---
 ### 6️⃣ Monitor Registry Paths